Higher Order Automatic Differentiation of Higher Order Functions: Rudiments of differentiation: how to calculate with dual numbers and Taylor approximations

 The \emph{$(k,R)$-Taylor representation} of a function $g:\RR^n\to \RR$ is a function $h: \left(\RR^{\cchoose{R+k}k}\right)^n\to \RR^{\cchoose{R+k}k}$ that transforms the partial derivatives of $f:\RR^k \to \RR^n$ of order $\leq R$ under postcomposition with $g$:

 Thus the Taylor representation generalizes the dual numbers representation ($R=k=1$).

-To explicitly calculate the Taylor representation for a smooth function, we recall a generalization of the chain rule to higher derivatives.
-The chain rule tells us how the coefficients of linear approximations transform under composition of the functions.
-The \emph{Fa\`a di Bruno formula}~\cite{savits2006some,encinas2003short,constantine1996multivariate} tells us how coefficients of Taylor approximations --- that is, higher derivatives --- transform under composition.
+To calculate the Taylor representation for a smooth function explicitly, we recall a generalization of the chain rule to higher derivatives.
+The chain rule tells us how the coefficients of linear approximations transform under composition of functions.
+The \emph{Fa\`a di Bruno formula}~\cite{savits2006some,encinas2003short,constantine1996multivariate} tells us how the coefficients of Taylor approximations -- that is, higher derivatives -- transform under composition.
 We recall the multivariate form from~\cite[Theorem~2.1]{savits2006some}.
-Given functions $f=(f_1,\ldots,f_l):\RR^k\to \RR^l$ and $g:\RR^l\to\RR$, for $\alpha_1+\ldots+\alpha_k>0$,
+Given functions $f=(f_1,\ldots,f_l):\RR^k\to \RR^l$ and $g:\RR^l\to\RR$, for $\alpha_1+\ldots+\alpha_k>0$, write $\alpha=(\alpha_1,\ldots,\alpha_k)$ and write $|\gamma|$ for the sum of the components of a multi-index $\gamma$.